CompuTec/computec-docs/docs/processforce/processforce-plugins/pfi.md

 sidebar_position: 10
 ---

-# CompuTec ProcessForce Import (PFI)
+# CompuTec Data Import & Export (PFI) Plugin

-CompuTec PFI (CompuTec ProcessForce Import) is a powerful plugin designed to simplify and accelerate the process of importing and updating data within CompuTec ProcessForce objects.
+The CompuTec Data Import & Export (PFI) Plugin is a powerful plugin designed to simplify and accelerate the process of importing and updating data within CompuTec ProcessForce objects.
 As a flexible alternative to PowerShell updates, PFI offers an intuitive interface and advanced features that cater to the unique needs of users managing CompuTec ProcessForce data.

 To know more about CompuTec PFI, Click [this link](https://www.youtube.com/watch?v=MSreLSZC8DU).
 >**Note**: The video was recorded on a pre-release version and the interface differs slightly in the released version.